PhungDucKien/excelium/slate/source/includes/_web_api.md

 action | the name of the action to execute text | the value to match with the result

-## Execute If Prompt Not Contain
+## Execute If Prompt Not Match

-Executes an action if the message of a JavaScript question prompt dialog not contain the given value.
+Executes an action if the message of a JavaScript question prompt dialog not match the given value.

 ### Usage

 `
-executeIfPromptNotContain(action, text)
+executeIfPromptNotMatch(action, text)
 `

 ### Parameters